 Ikrima ibn Abi Jahl

-Ikrima ibn Abi Jahl, the son of Amr ibn Hisham ibn al-Mughira, hailed from the influential Banu Makhzum clan of the Quraysh tribe.
-Ikrima’s military leadership became evident at the Battle of Uhud, fought in 625, where the Quraysh emerged victorious.
-At this battle, Ikrima commanded the left wing of the Quraysh army, while his cousin, Khalid ibn al-Walid, led the right wing.
+Ikrima ibn Abi Jahl was the son of Amr ibn Hisham (Abu Jahl).
+He played a key role in the Battle of Uhud (625 CE), commanding the left wing of the Quraysh army, while his cousin Khalid ibn al-Walid led the right wing.

 Abu Jahl’s Siblings